About Bovine TB

 Included in the Government’s comprehensive bTB Eradication Strategy is a commitment to look for opportunities to improve TB controls in cattle.
 The measures outlined below will ensure better control of bTB risks in the High Risk Area (e.g. through more sensitive testing of TB breakdown herds) and enable us to make faster progress towards achieving Officially TB Free (OTF) status for counties in the Edge Area of England.

 1. Wider use of interferon-gamma blood testing in the HRA

-Compulsory gamma testing will be applied to supplement the skin test and help resolve TB breakdowns with lesion and/or culture positive animals in the HRA where any of the following three criteria are met:
+Mandatory gamma testing is applied to supplement the skin test and help resolve TB breakdowns with lesion and/or culture positive animals in the HRA where any of the following three criteria are met:

 2. Using ‘severe interpretation’ for skin tests on traced cattle